 Yet this is the purpose of a penetration test (or 'pen test'), as we'll call it.
-If a pen test contains a few surprising results for network administrators who may previously have thought their network security was water-tight, it's undoubtedly a good thing.
+If a pen test contains a few surprising results for network administrators who may previously have thought their network security was watertight, it's undoubtedly a good thing.

 As a Crest-accredited and highly experienced penetration testing provider, CyberLab has some of the business's most technically accomplished and experienced engineers.
-To produce this report, we asked them to tell us about the most common vulnerabilities they uncover in their daily pen testing activities.
+To produce this report, we asked them to tell us about the most common vulnerabilities they uncover in their daily pen testing activities in the last 12 months.